Why This Recipe Works

 Add bread and moisten with vinegar.
 Smash to a paste.
 Add nuts and smash as finely as you can.
 The mixture should have the consistency of a rough paste when you're done.

-Blend in skinned roasted tomatoes and scraped pepper flesh.
+Blend in peeled roasted tomatoes and scraped pepper flesh.
 Add bread, olive oil, and vinegar, and blend until smooth.
 (How smooth to make it is up to you; some texture is okay.)
 Season with salt and add more oil and vinegar to taste, if desired.

-To Make the Sauce Using a Food Processor: In the bowl of a food processor, combine 3 cloves roasted garlic and 2 cloves skinned raw garlic (use more or less roasted and raw garlic, as desired, according to your own tastes), along with bread and nuts.
+To Make Sauce Using a Food Processor: In the bowl of a food processor, combine 3 cloves roasted garlic and 2 cloves peeled raw garlic (use more or less roasted and raw garlic, as desired, according to your own tastes), along with bread and nuts.
 Process, scraping down sides as necessary, until finely chopped.

-Add skinned roasted tomatoes and scraped pepper flesh and process until a thick, rough paste forms.
+Add peeled roasted tomatoes and scraped pepper flesh and process until a thick, rough paste forms.
 Process in olive oil and vinegar, then season with salt.
 Add more vinegar and olive oil, as desired, to adjust taste and texture.

 Different nuts will give the sauce different flavors.
 Almonds and hazelnuts are most traditional, but you can also try adding pine nuts or walnuts.
 Experiment to see what you like most.